 Welcome to The Infatuation’s London Greatest Hits List.

-Just like you wouldn’t introduce a friend to Oasis without starting with ‘Wonderwall’, we wouldn’t send someone unfamiliar with London to a trendy new hotspot without sending them to one of these restaurants first.
-And neither should you.
+Just like you wouldn’t introduce some poor kid to New Order without first playing them Joy Division, explaining the tragedy and revival, and ultimately boring them senseless, we wouldn’t send someone unfamiliar with London to a new place in Shoreditch without telling them to go to these places first.
+And nor should you.

-If you’re looking for what’s hot right now, check out our Hit List a guide to the new, recently-opened restaurants worth the effort.
+If you’re looking for what’s hot right now, check out our Hit List a guide to the new, recently-opened restaurants that are worth checking out.

 Gymkhana is the best Indian restaurant in a city famous for its Indian restaurants.
 You come here when you want to eat posh Indian food, but also when you want to taste just how good said cuisine can be, in a dining room that feels like an upscale colonial-era club straight out of a Rudyard Kipling novel.
 Everything we’ve tried here - from a simple lentil dhal to a fancier guinea fowl main - has been nothing short of stunning.
 Dinner is a power move that’s sure to impress, but we love it at lunch when you can get an incredible meal for a relative bargain.
 Either way, whether you’re newer to the cuisine or you’ve grown up eating it, you’ve never eaten Indian food like this before.